From the “Pension Hermitage” to the Seehotel Hermitage

 2005/06 The junior suites in the main building were redesigned in 2005/06 to accentuate the Hermitage's quality features – its quiet location combined with a first-class level of comfort.
 At the same time, the Seehotel Hermitage Luzern AG repurchased the three-star Hotel Bellevue on the other side of the road, which had previously belonged to the Hermitage.
 This hotel with its 19 double rooms is run on a separate basis with the Hermitage responsible for its management.

 2006/07 The most recent extension work in 2007 by architect Andreas Moser of TGS Partners in Lucerne added two floors to the west wing guest rooms built in 1999.
 This meant an additional 18 new superior rooms and the “Lake & Mountain” suite.
-The new lounge caters to hotel guests’ feeling of wellbeing while the new bar terrace attracts both hotel guests and passers-by.
+To implement this project, restaurant operations were closed down for one month since guests could not reasonably be expected to put up with the inconvenience caused by construction activities.

 In 2009, Mrs Barbara Kopp Döös was elected by the Board as the new Chairwoman of the Hotel Hermitage Luzern AG.
 She took over this position from her father, Fritz Kopp-Z’graggen, which also made her the majority shareholder.